Skip to main content

 • Apply for the job.
 You must get a special letter offering you employment and describing the nature of your job.
 You can get this letter from the supervisor.

 • Bring the letter from your employer to the IELP office.
-An international student advisor will give you another letter to use when you apply for a Social Security card.
+An international student adviser will give you another letter to use when you apply for a Social Security card.

 • Take both letters to the nearest U.S. Social Security Administration office to apply for a Social Security card.
 See information on your orientation flash drive for more instructions.